 |Baptism Record of Johann Peter Faulring|

 Johann Peter Faulring was born in Moggenbrunn, Saxony Coburg-Gotha on April 11, 18281, the second child and first son of Johann Friedrich Faulring and Anna Margaretha Zapf.
-He was baptized on May 4, 1833 at the Church in nearby in Meeder1.
+He was baptized on April 11, 18281, at the Church in nearby in Meeder.
 He grew up on the family farm in Moggenbrunn, where he received his education and learned the art of farming.
 Peter came to America in 1852, prior to his parents and, presumably, after completing his military obligation.
 Research by Otwin Joring on Coburg Emigrants shows that Johann Peter and his sister Margaretha Elisabetha left Moggenbrunn in June 18525.
 They sailed for America from the port of Bremen aboard the ship Richard Anderson.
 After a 50 day voyage, they arrived in New York on August 11, and they likely traveled to Western New York by steam boat to Albany and railroad to Buffalo.
+For more details see Their Journey to America.